+The IWP is a comprehensive strategic framework for advancing a shared regional vision.
+It integrates existing and future natural resource management efforts across all relevant Hood Canal jurisdictions.
 This immense effort resulted in an IWP with region-wide support, improved collaborative relationships, and a coordinated approach to its implementation.
+However, this was only the first draft.
 The success of the IWP will be demonstrated in its adaptive management.
 Future iterations must adapt with improved planning tools, changing ecosystem conditions and political climates, and new scientific information.
-By articulating a strategic vision for Hood Canal ecosystem protection and recovery, the IWP advances partnerships around Hood Canal to identify opportunities for coordination and maximize the effectiveness of our collective efforts to reach our goals.